pajjaecat/ORI-SRD/Ressources/Notebooks/README.md

 > > - [VoltageRiseBin_Pred](VoltageRiseBin_Pred.ipynb) - Use the previously trained RNN to predict whether a voltage rise will occur or not in the next period

 ##### [2021_2022_RNN_Robust_All_Models](2021_2022_RNN_Robust_All_Models.ipynb)
-> >  Combined the prediction of three RNN models to evaluate whether an exceeding of the defined maximum voltage rise will occur in next step.
+> >  Combine the prediction of three RNN models to evaluate whether an exceeding of the defined maximum voltage rise will occur in next step.
 The user with the help of  ``paramUser``  get to choose the combination or the unique model to use.
-This is an implementation of the Combined RNN prediction described in Section 2.1 of [Voltage Rise control Block scheme](../Docs/VRiseControlBlockScheme.pdf)
+This is an implementation of the Combined RNN prediction described in Section 2.1 of [Voltage Rise control Block scheme](../Docs/VRiseControlBlockScheme.pdf) in parallel.